0xNuggan/ethglobal-paris/README.md

 project for the ethglobal hackathon.

 ### Todo:
-error in reserve ratio initialization

-Bonding curve reserve ratio update test "rebase" missing yield use functions missing tax on yield use functions
+done Bonding curve reserve ratio update done test "rebase" done missing yield use functions

+**basic functionlity in module ready. to do:**
+Aragon setup script
+Gasless
+Deploy on Polygon
+Presentation with focus on convicing people that don't know about bonding curves

+optional missing tax on yield use functions